 The mind talks, the heart listens.

-I have 20 years experience working in NHS, Local Authority and voluntary mental health services as well as addiction agencies.
+I work in private practice and have over 25 years experience working in NHS, Local Authority and voluntary mental health services.

 I have lived experience of adoption and foster care.
 I am dual heritage.